socketry/console/guides/integration/readme.md

 # Integration

-This guide explains how to redirect the `console` log messages to different backends.
+This guide explains how to integrate the `console` output into different systems.

 ## Output Redirection